What is No Sale No Fee Conveyancing?

 1. Property Chain

 A break in the property chain is one of the most common reasons for a sale to fall through.
-A property chain forms when a line of buyers and sellers are linked as their property transactions depend on one another.
+Buyers and sellers are linked as their property transactions depend on one another.
 If a sale falls through, this can also have a domino effect on the buyers and sellers linked to that transaction.

 2. Buyer or Seller Changed Their Mind